AstarNetwork/astar-docs/docs/learn/networks.md

 Astar parachain is connected to Polkadot Relay chain supporting WASM & EVM smart contract deployments.
 The Astar native token symbol is ASTR.

-### Astar zkEVM

-Astar zkEVM is an Ethereum Layer 2 network, powered by Polygon CDK.
-Technically referred to as Validium, it combines zk rollup technology with modular data availability.
-Next phase for Astar zkEVM is the transition to Soneium.

 ### Soneium
 Soneium is a next-generation blockchain ecosystem designed to invoke emotion and empower creativity.
 It was founded by Sony Group Corporation, a global technology leader, and Startale, a Web3 innovator.
 Soneium stands as a versatile, general-purpose blockchain ready to serve diverse needs across all verticals and support users globally.
 Astar and it's token ASTR will play a crucial role in the ecosystem as driven asset.